 Once you have created the new custom interrogation, click it to enter the details page.

 Each custom interrogation has a unique name, process type, set of "task inputs", and a matrix of relationships to material information and/or operation information.
-These "task inputs" are described here for sheet metal, milling, and lathe.
+These "task inputs" are described here for sheet metal, milling, lathe, and tube laser.
 Custom interrogations act as a link between a specific set of interrogation inputs to zero, one, or more MATERIAL CLASSES (e.g. Metal, Polymer, etc.); zero, one, or more MATERIAL FAMILIES (e.g. Aluminum, Steel, Abs, etc.); zero, one, or more MATERIALS (Aluminum 5052-H32, Stainless Steel 17-4 PH, etc.); and for Paperless Parts Quoting users, zero, one or more OPERATION DEFINITIONS (e.g. Milling, Material Prep, etc.).

 These custom interrogations are applied on a geometry in two places.
 The first place is in the part viewer under the geometric features tab, using the Geometric Analysis widget.